 However, I didn’t stop there.
 I used my newspaper clips to get work at regional and national magazines.
 Most importantly, I’ve learned that if I listen rather than talk, I might find a story idea or a publishing connection as well as making a new friend.

 Cynthia Bombach Helzel is a freelancer for the Pittsburgh Tribune-Review newspaper and a regular contributor to Pennsylvania Magazine.
-Her articles and essays have also been published in EQUUS, Guideposts, Highlights for Children and other magazines.
+Her articles and essays have also been published in EQUUS, Guideposts, and other magazines.
 Visit her blog at homesteadplanner.blogspot.com.

 Have a Freelance Success Story to share?
 We pay $40 on acceptance, non-exclusive electronic rights only.
 Success stories run around 300 words but we’re very flexible.
 Our guidelines are here: http://writersweekly.com/misc/guidelines.php